Shuyib/mentorship-workflow/README.md

 * [] mybinder.org

 # Soft skils
-* [] Commmunication on social media
+* [] Communication on social media
 * [] Presentation
 * [] Writing a blogpost & Teaching something

 # Project
 Which project do you want to do?
+2 projects max
+[] Phylogenetics of 16S rRNA of drug resistant microbes.
+[] Siamese CNN or LSTM (Deep learning) with scoring methods to compare sequences of interest.
+[] Cell explorer and adaptation of work to bioinformatics.
+[] Exploring human 16S rRNA replicating study with investigator methods.
+[]

 # Life compass
-This is basically what do you want to do, how can you sustain it and how can you foster a growth mindset.
+This is basically what do you want to do, how can you sustain what you want to do and how can you foster a growth mindset.

 # Goal
 Become an effective genomic data scientist who can translate a problem explained by someone into a data science project & deploy your work online.